Skip to main content

 _smtp._tls.captaindns.com.
 IN TXT "v=TLSRPTv1; rua=https://api.captaindns.com/tls-rpt/ingest/abc123"

-The _smtp._tls record tells sending servers where to deliver their JSON reports when a TLS connection to your domain fails.
+The _smtp._tls record tells senders where to deliver JSON failure reports.
+Any TLS error connecting to your domain triggers a report to the URL specified in rua=.

 What does a TLS-RPT report contain?